MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/classifying-data.md

 -   [DataClassification Property in C/AL](dataclassification-property.md)
 -   [DataClassification Property in AL](developer/methods/devenv-dataclassification-property.md)

+### Data classification on upgrade
+When you upgrade an application from a [!INCLUDE[navnow_md](includes/navnow_md.md)] version that does not contain the DataClassification property, existing tables and fields (except for FlowFields and FlowFilters) will automatically be assigned the **CustomerContent** classification.
+You can then access the **DataClassification** property on these tables and fields, and change the classification as needed.
+FlowFields and FlowFilters will be assigned the **SystemMetadata** classification automatically.

 ## <a name="ViewDataClassifications"></a>Viewing the current field classifications
 To view the data classification on all fields, you can do one of the following: